 A slow website negatively impacts user experience, which is the most vital thing you must consider.
 Also, it’s now part of SEO and is a ranking factor.
 So, follow these methods to speed up slow WooCommerce website and improve your Google ranking.

-We design our physical shops to attract users and maintain them by providing value; the same goes for online stores.
+We design our physical shops to attract and maintain users by providing value; the same goes for online stores.
 So, make your website fast and attractive by keeping users in mind.
-Make it easy to navigate, and users can look for and shop things easily.
+Make it easy to navigate, and users can easily look for and shop for things.